midi1996/P50-opencore-hackintosh/README.md

 4. Configure your BIOS setting:
    1. Config
       1. Network
-         1. **Disable all the stacks and Wake On LAN**
+         * **Disable all the stacks and Wake On LAN**
              * Will fix issues with Intel Ethernet in the OS
              * If you don't disable Wake On LAN you may have sleep issues later on macOS.
 Fixable but less desirable solution.
       2. USB

-         1. Charge in battery mode
+         * Charge in battery mode
-            1. Can be ON optionally
+            * Can be ON optionally
       3. Display
          1. Boot Display Device
-            1. ThinkPad LCD
+             * ThinkPad LCD
          2. **Total Graphics Memory**
-            1. 512MB
+             * 512MB
                  * Not sure if that's needed, but it's fine as it is
          3. **Graphics Device**
-            1. Hybrid Graphics
+             * Hybrid Graphics

       4. RAID
-         1. **Disabled**
+         1. **Disabled**.
              * If you set it up before, or had Windows installed on 1 drive with RAID enabled, you'll have to fix that
                  1. Backup your files
                  2. Disable RAID
                  3. Boot Windows
                  4. It will crash, boot into safe mode
                  5. Reboot to windows normally
                  6. You should be good now

              * If you set it up before, or had drives (2 or more) in RAID mode, macOS will not be able to see them (hardware raid is not supported)
              * Either add a 4th drive for macOS or disable raid altogether.

    2. Security
       1. **Security Chip**
          1. Security Chip Selection: Intel PPT
              * The TPM chip existence creates sleep issues on macOS.
              * Use this and keep the presence if you're using security chips on Windows
              * Enabling this will disable Intel TXT
       2. Memory Protection
-         1. Enabled (default)
+         * Enabled (default)
       3. Virtualization
          1. Virtualization Technology
-            1. Enabled (optionally, if you're going to use VMs or other apps using virtualization)
+             * Enabled (optionally, if you're going to use VMs or other apps using virtualization)
          2. VT-d
-            1. Enabled (by default disabled, optionally, if you're going to use some encryption software -like bitlocker- or do some hardware passthrough on other OSes)
+             * Enabled (by default disabled, optionally, if you're going to use some encryption software -like bitlocker- or do some hardware passthrough on other OSes)
       4. I/O Port Access
-         1. Disable hardware you're not going to use.
+          * Disable hardware you're not going to use.
 (In my case, SDCard slot, TB3 and ExpressCard and WWAN)
       5. Anti-Theft
          1. Computrace
             1. Disabled (by default)
                * WARNING: if you choose Permanently Disabled, you will not be able to enable it again
       6. **Secure Boot**
-         1. Secure Boot: Disabled
+          * Secure Boot: Disabled
       7. Intel SGX
-         1. Enabled (default)
+          * Enabled (default)
       8. Device Guard
-         1. Disabled (default)
+          * Disabled (default)
    3. Startup
       1. UEFI/Legacy Boot
          1. **UEFI Only**
          2. CSM Support
              * **NO**
-            * You can enable it but there is really no need to
+             * You can enable it but there is really no need to, it also slows down the boot process by a lot
       2. Boot Mode: Quick

    4. Restart
       1. Exit Saving Changes

 5. Reboot and make sure you can boot into Windows or Linux.